 Home / Morphology

-PhycoKey Morphology
+Phycokey Morphology

 Organization within Phycokey is based on separation of morphological features easily recognizable in a student-grade microscope.
 The first level of separation is generally the most apparent: unicells (single cells), colonies, and filaments.

 Additional characteristics useful in various groups include chloroplast characteristics (shape and number per cell), spores, cell connections in colonies and filaments.
-Diatoms are further separated based on raphes (biraphes and monoraphes) or lack thereof (araphes).
-Cyanobacteria are separated further on the basis of presence or absence of nitrogen-fixing heterocysts.

 Conjugate greens (desmids and non-desmids) are separated from non-conjugate greens even though this is not directly and explicitly through their morphology.